-Thank you for your interest in the Kaiser Permanente Northern California Hematology and Oncology fellowship program based in beautiful San Francisco.
+Thank you for your interest in the Kaiser Permanente Northern California (KPNC) Hematology-Oncology fellowship program based in beautiful San Francisco.

-The mission of our program is to educate the next generation of oncologists and hematologists who are leaders in the delivery of compassionate, high quality and value-based care with the vision to move our field forward.
-Fellows are mentored to perform research that is high-impact and clinically relevant.
+The mission of our program is to educate the next generation of oncologists and hematologists who are leaders in the delivery of compassionate, high-quality, and value-based care.
+Fellows work with mentors to perform research that is high-impact and clinically relevant.
 We take great pride in patient care, but also in our supportive work environment.
-The collegiality and compassion in our teaching centers begins with the care of our patients and extends to our colleagues and the entire care team.
-We believe this combined focus on clinical excellence, broadly applicable research, and joy and meaning in medicine sets our program apart.
+The collegiality and compassion in our teaching centers begin with the care of our patients and extend to our colleagues and the entire care team.
+We believe this combined focus on clinical excellence, broadly applicable research, and joy and meaning in medicine set our program apart.

 Our program is based at a tertiary cancer center in San Francisco.
 Fellows also spend time at Kaiser in Santa Clara for Leukemia/Lymphoma and at Stanford for Bone Marrow Transplant rotations.

 Our fellowship program is a 36-month ACGME accredited training program that adheres to ABIM guidelines for training in medical oncology and hematology.
-We are affiliated with Commission on Cancer (CoC) accredited centers by the American College of Surgeons.
+We are a Commission on Cancer (CoC) accredited program by the American College of Surgeons and NCI accredited as a community oncology research program.
 Our program provides comprehensive training in the diagnosis and management of solid tumors, malignant and benign hematology, and palliative care.
 Fellows will have the opportunity to train in an integrated health system that provides care for a diverse patient population with respect to cultural and socioeconomic backgrounds that reflects the communities we serve.
 Graduates will be compassionate physicians and future leaders in Hematology and Oncology.

 - Fellows will be primarily based at the San Francisco Medical Center